VaruniGupta0/LockerMate/README.md

 # LockerMate
-This is project under xonstruction at ideation phase
+This is project under construction at ideation phase